The Correct Way To Add Plugin’s Functions Into Themes

 <?php related_posts(); ?>

 I removed that function call and deactivated the plugin, which fixed the issue.
-But I wondered why did the theme author didn’t call the function in the right way.

 <?php if(function_exists('function_name'))